rocketbot-cl/Invofox/README.md

 Get a list with the documents ID of a Invofox session.

 4. Get document by ID
 Get information of a document passing its ID.

+5. Create company
+Create a company in Invofox.

+6. Get companies
+Get a list of companies and their data.